 Ninety percent of children born with heart defects are now expected to live to adulthood and beyond, thanks to surgical and medical breakthroughs.
 The Midwest Adult Congenital Cardiac Center (MACC) Program was created to treat these adult and adolescent survivors.

-Kirsten Dummer, MD is part of a small handful of pediatric cardiologists in the U.S. with a specialty in treating adolescent and adult survivors of pediatric heart defects.
-The program also is staffed with other multidisciplinary physicians and health professionals.
+A small handful of pediatric cardiologists in the U.S. with a specialty in treating adolescent and adult survivors of pediatric heart defects are available as part of the Midwest Adult Congenital Cardiac Center.
+The program is staffed with multidisciplinary physicians and health professionals.